-Join Communities Where Your Customers Would Hang out and Pay Attention to the Questions and Challenges They Have
+Join Social Media Communities Where Your Customers Would Hang out and Pay Attention to the Questions and Challenges They Have

 I took a look through a couple of Facebook groups this morning and found these two questions that we could turn into full blog posts.

-The content idea that sticks out from this one: Should you blog on Medium or use WordPress or another CMS?
+The potential idea for content that sticks out from this one: Should you blog on Medium or use WordPress or another CMS?

 This is a common question companies have when they first start blogging.
-And a quick search in Google shows that many other people have this same question.
+And a quick Google search shows that many other people have this same question.

 In another group, I came across this question: “Curious to know in what phase of the business lifecycle you started your blog?”
-The content ideas that pop out from this one is:
+The content ideation process that stems from this one is: